danieleFFF/XPoll/README.md

 - Unfair advantages in scored polls/quizzes

 If you try to open the same session in multiple tabs with the same browser profile, you will see a warning message and only the most recent tab will remain active.

-#### Possible Problems

-Other services are using the ports 5173 or 8080: turn off the services or change the ports in docker-compose.yml or .env files.